 Detailed description

-The four original kohau roŋoroŋo and hair cord presented on the collection tray were acquired in the late 1860s in Rapa Nui by missionaries of the Congregation of the Sacred Hearts of Jesus and Mary (Congregazione dei Sacri Cuori di Gesu e di Maria).
+The four original kohau roŋoroŋo and hair cord presented in the permanent gallery were acquired in the late 1860s in Rapa Nui by missionaries of the Congregation of the Sacred Hearts of Jesus and Mary (Congregazione dei Sacri Cuori di Gesu e di Maria).
 Usually kept in Rome by the Congregation, they are rarely displayed to the public.
-See 3D models of the tablets

-On the left-hand side of the display case, the oldest known tablet is shown next to the cord of finely twisted hair, around 15 m long, which surrounded it in June 1869 when it was handed over to the Bishop of Tahiti, Mgr Tepano Jaussen, by the inhabitants of Rapa Nui through Father Gaspar Zuhmbohm.
-The missionaries see in this gesture, in addition to allegiance to the Catholic Church, proof of the little value now accorded to the kohau roŋoroŋo that no Rapa Nui inhabitant seems to be able to read any more.
-They do, however, perceive the value of the hair cord, a sacred material throughout Polynesia.
-They deduce that this is the true gift, of which the tablet known to specialists as the “Echancrée” is merely the support.
-In Polynesia, however, objects wrapped in sacred materials such as hair and tapa (a material also found on the cord) are never neutral.
-On the contrary, the ethnography of the region recurrently emphasizes their importance, in particular their role in mediating the forces specific to the world of the living and that of the dead and the gods in ritual contexts.
+On the left-hand side of the display case, the oldest known tablet is presented next to the cord of finely twisted hair, around 15 m long, which was coiled around it in June 1869 when it was handed over to the Bishop of Tahiti, Mgr Tepano Jaussen, by the inhabitants of Rapa Nui through Father Gaspar Zuhmbohm.
+In this gesture, the missionaries saw the proof of the little value now accorded to kohau roŋoroŋo that no Rapa Nui inhabitant seemed to be able to read any more, as well as an allegiance to the Catholic Church.
+They did, however, perceive the value of the cord of human hair - a sacred material throughout Polynesia.
+They therefore considered this was the actual gift, of which the tablet known to specialists as the “Echancrée” was merely a spool.
+In Polynesia, however, objects wrapped in sacred materials such as hair and tapa (a material also found on the hair cord) are never neutral.
+On the contrary, ethnography in the region has recurrently emphasized their importance, in particular their role in mediating the forces specific to the world of the living and the world of the dead and gods, in ritual contexts.

-The changes over time revealed by the inscriptions also contribute to this interpretation.
-Above all, they help specialists such as Paul Horley (2021) to better understand how these tablets were made, used and reused when they were still in use.
-The scalloped face was carefully polished before engraving.
+The inscriptions show changes over time, which also contribute to this interpretation.
+Above all, they help specialists such as Paul Horley (2021) to better understand how such tablets were made, used and reused.
+One face was carefully polished before being engraved.
 It features 8 lines of finely incised glyphs.
-The rougher reverse has only six lines of glyphs, larger and coarser than on the A side.
+The reverse is rougher and shows only six lines of glyphs, larger and coarser than on the A side.
 It is likely that two distinct scribes, perhaps reflecting two different periods of use, produced them.

-The coarser side also reveals an indentation.
-In the center of the line of pictographs that runs along the smaller of the large sides, there are pre-incisions that do not correspond to the glyphs finally inscribed there.
-It seems, according to Paul Horley, that the scribe omitted a passage, which he later reinstated.
-In any case, he eventually superimposed new pictograms on the pre-incised glyphs.
+The coarser side also reveals a scribal correction.
+In the center of the line of pictographs that runs along the smaller of the large sides, one may notice pre-incisions do not correspond to the glyphs finally inscribed there.
+According to Paul Horley, it is likely that the scribe omitted a passage, which he later reinstated.
+In any case, they eventually superimposed new pictograms on the pre-incised glyphs.
 This type of correction is common in certain writing systems.
-The presence of pre-incisions illustrates the two-stage engraving process followed by Rapa Nui scribes.
+The presence of pre-incisions illustrates the two-stage carving process.
 First, glyph outlines were quickly traced.
 These superficial inscriptions were then meticulously incised deeper or replaced by perfectly legible signs.

-Paul Horley also highlights a passage in the center of the most carefully incised face, the rhythm of which leads him to believe that it could be a kind of magic formula rather than a chant or recitation, which are frequent in Polynesian liturgical practices.
+Paul Horley also highlights a passage in the center of the most carefully incised face, the rhythm of which leads him to believe that it could be a kind of magic formula rather than a chant or recitation - frequent in Polynesian liturgical practices.
 The sequence of six groups of just a few signs, repeated several times, suggests the articulation of brief, repetitive sounds, which are known to have a strong impact in the region's oral practices.

 L’Echancrée

-Carved from a European ash (Fraxinus sp.) rowboat oar, the large tablet known in specialist literature as “Tahua”, after the artist who carved it (Jaussen 1886), and sometimes also called “La Rame”, bears witness to the end of kohau roŋoroŋo production.
-By this time, their meaning had probably already been lost, notably as a result of the dramatic depopulation of the island caused by disease and then deportation to guano quarries in Peru, between the late 18th and mid-19th centuries.
+Carved in European ash (Fraxinus sp.) from an oar, the large tablet known in specialist literature as “Tahua”, after the artist who carved it (Jaussen 1886), and sometimes also called “La Rame” [The Oar], bears witness to the end of kohau roŋoroŋo production.
+By this time, their meaning had probably already been lost, linked to the dramatic depopulation of the island caused by disease and then deportation to guano quarries in Peru, between the late 18th and mid-19th centuries.

-This tablet, which bears few traces of use, has been cut in its proximal part, amputating the text (Orliac and Orliac 2008, p.
+This tablet, which bears few traces of use, is cut in its proximal part, therefore amputating the text (Orliac and Orliac 2008, p.
 251-252).
-Each side has 8 lines of signs.
+Each side comprises 8 lines of signs.
 According to Paul Horley, the structured sequences found on them, as on that of Aruku Kureŋa, suggest that they encode a rhyming song.

-Named “Aruku Kureŋa” after the artist who inscribed it (Jaussen 1886), this tablet is asymmetrical in overall shape and contains almost 1,300 glyphs.
+Named “Aruku Kureŋa” after the artist who carved it (Jaussen 1886), this tablet is asymmetrically shaped and contains almost 1,300 glyphs.
 It is made of mako'i wood (Thespesia populnea) (Orliac and Orliac 2008).
-Its convex face is glossy and features particularly meticulous inscriptions.
-On the reverse, the slightly concave surface is more uneven.
-It appears to have been scraped and burned to erase an ancient text, which was then replaced by new glyphs.
-The convex A side features 12 lines of pictograms, carefully delineated by the scribe before they were inscribed.
-Side B has 10 more random lines.
+Its convex side is glossy and features meticulous inscriptions.
+On the reverse, the slightly concave surface is uneven.
+It appears scraped and burned as if to erase an ancient text, later replaced by new glyphs.
+The convex side features 12 lines of pictograms, carefully delineated by the scribe before he inscribed them.
+The reverse counts 10 lines, which are less regular.

 Aruku Kureŋa

 This intact tablet is also carved from mako'i wood (Thespesia populnea).
-Like its predecessors, it bears the name of the artist whom the missionaries surveyed (Jaussen 1886).
+Like the previous ones, it bears the name of the artist that the missionaries wrote down (Jaussen 1886).
 It contains around 800 glyphs, spread over 14 lines on each side.
-It is distinguished by its patina of use and lustrous appearance, suggesting prolonged ceremonial use (Orliac and Orliac 2008, p.
+It is distinguished by its patina and lustrous appearance, suggesting long lasting ceremonial use (Orliac and Orliac 2008, p.
 255-256).
 According to Paul Horley (2021), it is the only known tablet to feature a lunar calendar.

 Mamari

-• The four roŋoroŋo tablets are presented and exhibited alongside other pieces from the Rapa Nui Museum collections:
+The four roŋoroŋo tablets are exhibited alongside other pieces from Rapa Nui, kept in quai Branly’s collections:

 Rapa

-This work is also a reminder of the complex trajectories sometimes followed by Oceanic objects after their arrival in Europe.
-It, too, once belonged to the Congregation of the Sacred Hearts of Jesus and Mary.
-It was sold by the latter around 1930 to physician and collector Stephen Chauvet (1885 - 1950), author of the book L'Île de Pâques et ses mystères, published in 1935.
-After the Chauvet collection, which included a number of Rapanui objects from missionary acquisitions on the island, the rapa included the collection of Parisian gallery owner Charles Ratton (1895 - 1986).
-It will remain in private hands until its arrival at the musée du quai Branly - Jacques Chirac at the end of 2018.
+This artwork is also a reminder of the complex historical trajectories Oceanic objects sometimes followed after their arrival in Europe.
+It, too, belonged to the Congregation of the Sacred Hearts of Jesus and Mary once.
+The latter ceased it around 1930 to Stephen Chauvet (1885 - 1950), the physician and art collector who wrote L'Île de Pâques et ses mystères, published in 1935.
+After the Chauvet collection, which included a number of Rapanui objects from missionary collections, the rapa entered the collection of Parisian gallery owner Charles Ratton (1895 - 1986).
+It remained in private hands until its arrival at the musée du quai Branly - Jacques Chirac at the end of 2018.

 Rapa (dance stick)